-The corrupt Cumans, of Tartar cruelty and with [rotten] customs, he tried to guide with great endeavour towards the true faith and, not being in the least deceived in his hope, the reverend ones, as much as was within his power, he strengthened with the gratest care.
-He turned towards the rightful faith the patharens (heretics) of Bosnia who, entangled in sundry mistakes, had sunk into the lost faith...
-Moreover, even in Slavonia, for instance in that region which they now call Lipna, from the moment he learned that there were [there] numerous crooked opinions which the priests, advocates of the sacred teachings of the late St. Jerome, propagated, he brought them back to the true wisdom (to the righteous judgement), but, in reality, it is said that they fell hock on their previous erring" 179.
+The corrupt Cumans, the ones of Tatar cruelty and with [rotten] customs, he tried to guide with great endeavour towards the true belief and, not being in the least deceived in his hope, the reverend ones, as much as was within his power, he strengthened with the grates care.
+He turned towards the rightful faith the patharens (= heretics) of Bosnia who, entangled in sundry mistakes, had sunk into the lost faith...
+Moreover, even in Slavonia, for instance in that region which they now call Lipna, from the moment he learned that there were [there] numerous crooked opinions which the priests, advocates to the sacred teachings of the Holy deceased Ieronimus, propagated, he brought them back to the true wisdom (to the righteous judgement), but, in reality, it is said that they fell hock on their previous erring83.

-The text is, first and foremost, a proof of the Catholic proselytism of King Louis I, of his tireless endeavour to the strengthen and spread of the faith.
-Before we comment upon the content of this text, it is only fit that we touch upon further proofs concerning the religious policy of this sovereign.
-Religion and the fundamental institution thereof-the Catholic Church-were considered essential means of the homogenization of the so sundry and artificially unified structures of Hungary, but also means of monopolizing new territories under the pretext of spreading the faith.
-The documentary reverberations are relevant in this sense and they confirm the observations made by Bonfini.
+The text is, before all, a proof of the Catholic proselytism of king Louis I, for his tireless endeavour with a view to the strengthening and spreading of the faith.
+Before we comment upon the content of this text, it is only fit that we touch upon further proofs with concern to the religious policy of this sovereign.
+Religion and the fundamental institution thereof - the Catholic church - were considered in the epoch as essential means of the homogenization of the so sundry and artificially unified structures of Hungary, but also means of monopolizing new territories under the pretext of spreading the faith.
+The documentary reverberations are relevant in this sense and they confirm the appreciations made by Bonfini.

-Even since 1345, in the first years of the reign of Louis I, Pope Clement VI informs the king that a multitude of Romanians from Transylvania, Wallachia, and Sirmium (Srjem), ridding themselves of the "seeds of the schism," passed to Catholicism and that, pursuing the spread of this conversion, the high pontiff had issued a series of letters to the Hungarian king, to Elisabeth, the queenmother, to the bishop of Oradea, to some Romanians-nobles and common people (among whom Alexander, son of Basarab, Nicolas of Remetea, Ladislas, voivod of Bioinis; Stanislas of Sypprach; Aprozve, voivod of Zopus; Nicolas, voivod of Auginas) -, as well as to the "brothers of the order" of the Franciscans. settled in those far-off parts of the eastern region of the kingdom; the Pope also knew that the letters to the "Romanian nobles" had been blockaded by Louis I, and he urged the latter to let them, through the Franciscan messengers, follow their course, that is, to reach their addressees.
-80 In the document, of great consequences is the fact that the Romanians are called Olachi Romani, that is, they are called by their double name, on the one hand the one given to them by the foreigners (Olachi), and on the other hand, by the one that they themselves used (Romani).
+Even since 1345, in the first years of the reign of Louis I, Pone Clement VI informs the king that a multitude of Romanians from Transylvania, Wallachia, and Sirmium (Srjem), ridding themselves of the "seeds of the schism", passed to Catholicism and that, pursuing the spread of this conversion, the high pontiff had issued a series of letters to the Hungarian king, to Elisabeth, the queen-mother, to the bishop of Oradea, to some Romanians - nobles and common people (among whom Alexandru, son of Basarab, Nicolae of Remetea, Ladislau, voivod of Bioinis; Stanislau of Sypprach; Aprozye, voivod of Zopus; Nicolae, voivod of Auginas), as well as to the "brothers of the order" of the minorities, settled in those far-off parts of the eastern region of the kingdom; the Pope also knew that the letters to the "Romanian nobles" had been blockaded by Louis I, and he urged the latter to let these, through the Franciscan messengers, to follow their course, that is, to teach their addressees 84.
+In the document, of great consequences is the fact that the Romanians are called Olachi Romani, that is, they are called by their double name, on the one hand the one given to them by the foreigners (Olachi), and on the other hand, by the one that they had themselves given to themselves (Romani).
 Both prove their ancient Roman origin.
-This act also shows the three allied forces that militated for the spreading of Catholicism in central and south-eastern Europe; the Papacy, the Hungarian royalty and the orders of the monks, a fact also recorded by Antonio Bonfini.
-The blockading of the letters addressed to the Romanian nobles clearly points to the intention of the king to mediate between the Pope and the Romanians, his intention of not permitting a direct connection between these two factors, with the purpose of advantaging Hungary.
+Out of this act there transpire also the three allied forces that militated for the spreading of Catholicism in central and south-eastern Europe; the Papacy, the Hungarian royalty and the orders of the monks, fact recorded also by Anton Bonfini.
+The blockading of the letters addressed to the Romanian nobles clearly points to the pretension of the king to mediate himself between the Pope and the Romanians, his pretention of not permitting a direct connection between those two factors, with the purpose of advantaging Hungary.